zulip/zulip/docs/subsystems/html-templates.md

 In order to find the context definition, you should grep without using the file extension.
-For example, to find where `invite_subscription.handlebars` is rendered, you should run something like this:
+For example, to find where `invite_subscription.hbs` is rendered, you should run something like this:

 ```